How to Become a Criminal Psychologist

 Work within the legal system is a very popular route, whether it is for the prison service or in private practice where you can be called upon to provide expert testimony.
 You can also work with profilers and clinical psychologists to examine the behaviour of criminals through crime scene evidence.

 There is also the field of research that you can choose to go into; for example, research into reoffending, offender profiling and mental health within the prison population.
 With a background in law, criminology and psychology, your career options are limitless, and your educational background in research, problem-solving skills and understanding human behaviour is an invaluable tool in a variety of job roles.

 Become a Chartered Psychologist

 Register as a chartered psychologist with the BPS

 The education requirements for psychology careers begin with an undergraduate degree.
 In order to embark on your undergraduate degree, you will likely need to have completed GCSE’s and A-Levels, probably in a relevant area.
 If you do not have any relevant qualifications, there are psychology courses you can take both full time or part-time,

 Complete a master's degree in forensic psychology

-Pursue a Stage 2 Society Qualification
+Pursue a Stage 2 Society qualification

 Specialise in Criminal/Forensic Psychology

-If you have already completed a degree in a BPS-accredited course, (or have completed a conversion course) then you can go onto to obtaining a postgraduate certificate at CoursesOnlines.
+If you have already completed a degree in a BPS-accredited course, (or have completed a conversion course), then you can go on to obtaining a postgraduate certificate at CoursesOnlines.
 You can choose from a range of courses depending on what area you wish to specialise in, including a Postgraduate Certificate in Policing and Criminal Investigation, an MSc/PGDip in Criminology and Criminal Psychology or a range of courses in Law and Criminology.
 The advantage of doing these courses online is that you can enjoy the flexibility of working at the same time, as well as the financial benefits of affordable prices and avoiding travel or accommodation expenses.